projetonaahs/NPA/README.md

 # NPA

 In an effort to enhance the accessibility of neuroscience studies and neural network data analysis for the social community, we are currently developing the Neural Pattern Analyzer (NPA).
-The NPA is an nonprofit initiative aiming to analyze neural patterns using functional Magnetic Resonance Imaging (fMRI) images.
+The NPA is a nonprofit initiative aiming to analyze neural patterns using functional Magnetic Resonance Imaging (fMRI) images.

 These images are produced when an individual is actively performing a specific task or in a resting state.
 The algorithm utilizes a correlation matrix to represent the interconnections between various brain regions, illustrating the strength of these connections.
 By scrutinizing this matrix, we can identify the most actively interconnected brain regions.